TermySequence/v8-linux/v8/gn/docs/reference.md

 #### **Advice on fixing problems**

 ```
-  If you have a third party project that uses relative includes, it's generally
+  If you have a third party project that is difficult to fix or doesn't care
-  best to exclude that target from checking altogether via
+  about include checks it's generally best to exclude that target from checking
-  "check_includes = false".
+  altogether via "check_includes = false".

   If you have conditional includes, make sure the build conditions and the
   preprocessor conditions match, and annotate the line with "nogncheck" (see